openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 	}
 ~~~~

-And use it like like this on the ofApp project
+And then use it like like this in the ofApp project

 ~~~~{.cpp}
 	void ofApp::update(){